shawn-AI-Tech/Distill-Any-Depth/README.md

 # Navigate to the Detectron2 directory and install it
 cd detectron2
 pip install -e .

-# Go back to the previous directory and install this package
-cd ..
-pip install -e .
 ```

 To download pre-trained checkpoints follow the code snippet below: